-AFTER – project completion the Durfee Thompson School school was surrounded by a perimeter of green – over 300 trees were planted on campus providing a green screen of shade and cooler temperatures.
-A discovery of nature takes place along the perimeter trail and within outdoor classroom.
-Amigos created bioswales to manage storm water, developed a landscape with native plants providing a sense of place and heritage also benefiting equestrian users of the adjacent County trail.
-Local residents, parents and students benefit from the the meandering exercise trail which connects to the San Gabriel River Regional Trail.
+AFTER – project completion the Durfee Thompson School was surrounded by a perimeter of green – over 300 trees were planted on campus providing a green screen of shade and cooler temperatures.
+A discovery of nature takes place along the perimeter trail and within the outdoor classroom.
+Amigos created bioswales to manage stormwater, developed a landscape with native plants providing a sense of place and heritage also benefiting equestrian users of the adjacent County trail.
+Local residents, parents, and students benefit from the meandering exercise trail which connects to the San Gabriel River Regional Trail.

 Community Involvement: Amigos engaged local residents, teachers and students from the two schools, professionals working with the numerous orthopedically challenged children at Bryon E Thompson school.

 Teachers helped us design the educational native habitat area in such a manner as to complement State of California curricula in science, art, and history.
 Special Needs students and the professionals working with them helped us incorporate amenities and features that would be supportive and stimulating to these children.

 This site is a location of regular Saturday Stewardship events.